What is a Model United Nations?

 Does SOMA offer delegate awards?

 Yes, SOMA provides three awards per committee to delegates who distinguish themselves during debate.
-Awards are decided on by the committee Chairs, who also take into account delegates’ opinions by reading nomination forms submitted at the end of the conference.
+Awards are decided on by the committee Chairs, who evaluate delegates on speaking style, diplomacy, adherence to foreign policy and other factors.